ImperiousEnterprise/DiscoveryStreams/ReadMe.md

 POST /login - Provides a JWT token to make api requests to Stream Endpoint DELETE /logout - Invalidates JWT token
 GET /v1/streams/{streamID} - Get Stream Data
+GET /v1/streams - Lists all StreamID's
 ```

 * On /login the jwt token will be returned not in the response body but in the Authorization Header
 * All endpoints besides login and signup require a token to access data
+* JWT tokens are good for 1 hour
 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.